 -

-The length of rehabilitation varies depending on the animal's condition.
+The length of rehabilitation varies depending on the animal's condition as it can take anywhere from a few days to almost a year.
 Our primary goal is to ensure they are healthy and capable of surviving in the wild before releasing them.